 News Article Presentation Rubric News article presentations make course materials more relevant to everyday life while giving students the chance to improve their oral communication skills in a low-stakes setting.
 This rubric provides tips on public speaking and criteria on which presentations will be evaluated.
 Students also use this rubric to assess each other's presentations.

-Congressional Debate Prompt After reading a number of relevant articles, students create an outline and participate in a mock congressional debate on the Healthy Marriage Initiative, a federal marriage promotion policy.
+Congressional Hearing Prompt After reading a number of relevant articles, students create an outline and participate in a mock congressional hearing on the Healthy Marriage Initiative, a federal marriage promotion policy.
 By asking teams to prepare for both sides of the issue, this assignment hones students' critical thinking and argumentation skills.

 Newspaper Op-Ed Prompt This writing assignment asks students to engage with a popular controversial issue for a real world audience: their college newspaper.
 Students respond to one of three related questions in a persuasive op-ed, which they can choose to submit to the campus newspaper upon completion of final revisions.